http4k/http4k/src/docs/guide/modules/core/index.md

 ).asServer(Jetty(8000)).start()
 ```

-Note that the `http4k-contract` module contains a more typesafe implementation of routing functionality, with runtime-generated live documentation in Swagger format.
+Note that the `http4k-contract` module contains a more typesafe implementation of routing functionality, with runtime-generated live documentation in OpenApi/Swagger format.

 ### Typesafe parameter destructuring/construction of HTTP messages with Lenses
 Getting values from HTTP messages is one thing, but we want to ensure that those values are both present and valid.